Authentic Holland

 Day 3: Arnhem - Doesburg | Doesburg – Vorden – Zutphen.
 During dinner sailing from Zutphen to Deventer, 28 mi.
 (45 km)

-Day 8: DepartureParts in italic undertaken on board.
+Day 8: DepartureParts in italic are covered by the boat.

 While you are enjoying breakfast, the barge will sail to Wageningen where, following the distribution of bicycles, you are finally off and cycling through the picturesque river valley of the Rhine.
 In Oosterbeek, you can visit the Airborne Museum.
 You ride through suburbs through lovely parks such as Sonsbeek and Zijpendaal to Arnhem, where you spend the night close to the center